-The U.S. underwriters and the international underwriters, and the U.S. representatives and the international representatives, are collectively referred to as the "underwriters" and the "representatives," respectively.
 The underwriters are offering the ordinary shares subject to their acceptance of the shares from the selling shareholders and subject to prior sale.
 The underwriting agreement provides that the obligations of the underwriters to pay for and accept delivery of the ordinary shares offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
 The underwriters are obligated to take and pay for all of the ordinary shares offered by this prospectus if any such shares are taken.
 However, the underwriters are not required to take or pay for the ordinary shares covered by the underwriters' over-allotment option described below.

-The underwriters initially propose to offer part of the ordinary shares directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$0.72675 per ordinary share under the public offering price.
+The underwriters initially propose to offer part of the ordinary shares directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$ per ordinary share under the public offering price.
 After the initial offering of the ordinary shares, the offering price and other selling terms may from time to time be varied by the representatives.

-The selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an additional 1,081,650 ordinary shares at the public offering price listed on the cover page of this prospectus, less the underwriting discounts and commissions set forth on the same.
+The selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an additional 900,000 ordinary shares at the public offering price listed on the cover page of this prospectus, less the underwriting discounts and commissions set forth on the same.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of ordinary shares offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ordinary shares as the number listed next to the underwriter's name in the relevant preceding table bears to the total number of ordinary shares listed next to the names of all underwriters in the relevant preceding table.
-If the underwriters' over-allotment option is exercised in full, the total price to the public would be \$236,340,525 and the total underwriting discounts and commissions would be \$10,044,472.
+If the underwriters' over-allotment option is exercised in full, the total price to the public would be \$

 The following table shows the per ordinary share and total underwriting discounts and commissions the selling shareholders will pay the underwriters.
-The underwriting discounts and commissions were determined by negotiations among the selling shareholders and the representatives and are a percentage of the offering price to the public.
-Among the factors considered in determining the discounts and commissions were the size of the offering, the nature of the security offered and the discounts and commissions charged in comparable transactions.
+The underwriting discounts and commissions will be determined by negotiations among the selling shareholders and the representatives and will be a percentage of the offering price to the public.
+Among the factors considered in determining the discounts and commissions are the size of the offering, the nature of the security offered and the discounts and commissions charged in comparable transactions.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option.

-Underwriting Discounts and Commissions No Exercise Full Exercise Per ordinary share \$ 1.21125 \$ 1.21125 Total by the selling shareholders \$8,734,324 \$ 10,044,472
+Underwriting Discounts and Commissions No Exercise Full Exercise

+Per ordinary share \$ \$

+Total by the selling shareholders \$ \$

-In addition, we estimate that the total expenses of this offering, excluding underwriting discounts and commissions, payable by us will be approximately \$0.7 million.
+In addition, we estimate that the total expenses of this offering, excluding underwriting discounts and commissions, payable by us will be approximately [1] million.